Friuli-Venezia Giulia: Economy

 The Gross domestic product (GDP) of the region was 38 billion euros in 2018, accounting for 2.2% of Italy's economic output.
 GDP per capita adjusted for purchasing power was 31,200 euros or 103% of the EU27 average in the same year.
 The GDP per employee was 106% of the EU average.

-The economy of Friuli Venezia Giulia is one of the most developed in the country.
-Its core is based on small and middle-size enterprises (the so-called 'North-East model'), on specialized farming and on high-quality tourism with a significant inclination towards exports.
+The economy of Friuli-Venezia Giulia is one of Italy's most successful.
+Its core is based on small and middle-size enterprises (the so-called "North-East model"), on specialized farming and on high-quality tourism with a significant inclination towards exports.

 Agriculture and farming maintain an essential role in the economy of the region and employed in 2001 around 95,000 persons.
-Its products are exported not only within the country and Europe (fruit and vegetable, cheese) but have become known worldwide for their acclaimed quality (cured ham and wines, especially white ones).
+Its products are exported not only within the country and Europe (fruit and vegetables, cheese) but have become known worldwide for their acclaimed quality (cured ham and wines, especially white ones).
 Noteworthy is also the production of soy (third producer in Italy with more than 37,000 hectares cultivated in 2000) and timber production in Carnia.

-The economy of the region is based on a widespread mosaic of small and medium-sized enterprises; of particular importance are the four industrial districts where a multitude of such highly specialised enterprises are concentrated.
+The economy of the region is based on a widespread mosaic of small and medium-sized enterprises; of particular importance are the four industrial districts where a multitude of highly specialised enterprises are concentrated.
 These districts are centred around the towns of Manzano, San Daniele del Friuli (cured ham), Maniago (knives), and Brugnera (furniture).
 Several large enterprises are also present in the region in both the industry and services sectors.
 Some of these companies are world leaders in their relevant sectors; such are Fincantieri (headquarters in Trieste with shipyards in Monfalcone) for the construction of the world's largest cruise ships, Zanussi-Electrolux (Pordenone) in the production of electrical appliances, Danieli, Eurotech, Illy, Rizzani de Eccher, Solari di Udine, TBS Group, Banca Generali, Genertellife, Italia Marittima, Telit, Wärtsilä, Allianz Italia and Assicurazioni Generali in Trieste, a leading insurance company in the world.

+Friuli-Venezia Giulia wine (or Friuli wine) is wine made in the northeastern Italian region of Friuli-Venezia Giulia.
+There are 11 denominazione di origine controllata (DOC) and 3 denominazione di origine controllata e garantita (DOCG) in the Friuli-Venezia Giulia area.
+The region has 3 indicazione geografica tipica (IGT) designations Alto Livenza, delle Venezie and Venezia Giulia.
+Nearly 62% of the wine produced in the region falls under a DOC designation.
+The area is known predominantly for its white wines, which are considered some of the best examples of Italian wine in that style.
+Along with the Veneto and Trentino-Alto Adige, the Friuli-Venezia Giulia forms the Tre Venezie wine region, which ranks with Tuscany and Piedmont as Italy's world class wine regions.

 In the services sector, the city of Trieste plays a leading role (with knock-on effects on the other provincial capitals); it is here that activities such as the regional government, large banking, and insurance companies are concentrated.
 The unemployment rate stood at 5.7% in 2020.